-- conduct all procurement transactions in a manner that provides, to the maximum extent practical, open and free competition (2 CFR §200.319); - base consultant/contractor selection on demonstrated competence, qualifications and experience, and the reasonableness of the proposed fee; - base fees on the Awarded Applicant's purchasing policy and may include reimbursement for materials, travel, and other actual costs associated with the consultant/contractor services; - follow a formal procurement process, including a bidding process, when using a subcontract, including (a) compliance with suspension and debarment by performing a verification check including a Sam.gov verification, (b) collecting a certification from the entity, and (c) adding a clause with specific terminology to address suspension and debarment requirements (see Section 11 of this RFA for more information on suspension, debarment, and certification and 2 CFR §200.212); - maintain procurement records for purchases in excess of the small purchase threshold that include the following information at a minimum: (a) basis for contractor selection, (b) justification for lack of competition when competitive bids or offers are not obtained, and (c) basis for award cost or price (2 CFR §200.320); - require the consultant or subcontractor to meet the same requirements for purchasing, equipment, and other inventoried items as the Awarded Applicant; - pay the consultant or contractor on a reimbursement basis; - retain all executed contracts for consultant/contractor services for a minimum of seven years; - ensure that consultants and contractors paid with Grant funds do not derive any portion of their regular salary from other Perkins Act sources; and - ensure that Historically Underutilized Businesses (HUBs) are solicited whenever they are potential sources (2 CFR §200.321).
+- conduct all procurement transactions in a manner that provides, to the maximum extent practical, open and free competition (2 CFR §200.319); - base consultant/contractor selection on demonstrated competence, qualifications and experience, and the reasonableness of the proposed fee; - base fees on the Awarded Applicant's purchasing policy and may include reimbursement for materials, travel, and other actual costs associated with the consultant/contractor services; - follow a formal procurement process, including a bidding process, when using a subcontract, including (a) compliance with suspension and debarment by performing a verification check including a Sam.gov verification, (b) collecting a certification from the entity, and (c) adding a clause with specific terminology to address suspension and debarment requirements (see Section 11 of this RFA for more information on suspension, debarment, and certification and 2 CFR §200.214);

+- maintain procurement records for purchases in excess of the small purchase threshold that include the following information at a minimum: (a) basis for contractor selection, (b) justification for lack of competition when competitive bids or offers are not obtained, and (c) basis for award cost or price (2 CFR §200.320); - require the consultant or subcontractor to meet the same requirements for purchasing, equipment, and other inventoried items as the Awarded Applicant; - pay the consultant or contractor on a reimbursement basis; - retain all executed contracts for consultant/contractor services for a minimum of seven years; - ensure that consultants and contractors paid with Grant funds do not derive any portion of their regular salary from other Perkins Act sources; - ensure that Historically Underutilized Businesses (HUBs) are solicited whenever they are potential sources (2 CFR §200.321); and - ensure that, as appropriate and to the extent consistent with law, preference is given to the purchase, acquisition, or use of goods, products, or materials produced in the United States (including but not limited to iron, aluminum, steel, cement, and other manufactured products).
+The requirements of this section must be included in all contracts and purchase orders for work or products under this award (2 CFR §200.322).